aperture-sh/tank-terraform/README.md

 * Wait until instances are running
 * `ansible-playbook -i ./tank-ansible/cloud-hosts tank-ansible/site.yml` to provision tank and needed components on nodes.
-* A simple NGINX load balancer is then running on the first EC2 instance.
+* A simple NGINX load balancer is then running on the gateway virtual machine.